all-hacks/FIUHack/README.md

-# Import links
+# Chatbot link

-1. Facebook chatbot link: [Jack Sparrow](https://www.facebook.com/JackSparrow-393951151023726/), a loan assistant.
+Facebook chatbot link: [Jack Sparrow](https://www.facebook.com/JackSparrow-393951151023726/), a loan assistant.

 _This chatbot use AWS Lamnda and Lex as backend engine._